There are tons of things to do in Islamabad & Rawalpindi, the twin cities of Pakistan.

 Sometimes, luxury brands are not what you always need.
-If the wedding season is coming up and you want to roam around different shops or shop clothes for casual wear but the help of your tailor is much needed, Saddar Bazar is your answer.
-It’s the hub of bargain shopping, where girls and ladies can be girls and ladies, fix their wallets and get the bargain they want, or else walk away (nahi bhaiya yeh about mehanga hai.
-Aap rehain dain, hum agay say lay lain gay).
-It is what it is.
+If the wedding season is coming up and you want to roam around different shops or shop for clothes for casual wear, but the help of your tailor is much needed, Saddar Bazar is your answer.

 Historic Places to Visit in Islamabad & Rawalpindi

-An outstanding architectural wonder is the Bagh Sardaran Haveli.
+An amazing architectural wonder is the Bagh Sardaran Haveli.
 It is a well-preserved structure today, with the servant quarters and the Gurdwara still intact, covered with a few of the date palm trees, a treat for the visitors there.
-The lawns may have been long gone, but the main building with its majestic spires is still awe-inspiring.
+The lawns may have been long gone, but the main building, with its majestic spires, is still awe-inspiring.

 Places to Eat in Islamabad

-A treat for the foodies out there, Beverly center is a hub for some savoring eateries.
-To name a few, Burning Brownie that serves the healthiest of salads and an amazing chocolate shake, Banana Leaf is new pan-Asian eatery that ticks all the boxes right, while Cream, Khoka Khola, and Remanence in the basement, while Karamel puts the perfect lid on the sweet tooth craving, Beverly Centre is one of the go-to places in the Blue Area.
+A treat for the foodies, Beverly Center is a hub for some savoring eateries.
+To name a few, Burning Brownie serves the healthiest of salads and a fantastic chocolate shake; Asian Wok is a new pan-Asian eatery that ticks all the boxes right, while Crema and Khoka Khola in the basement, while Karamel puts the perfect lid on the sweet tooth craving, Beverly Centre is one of the go-to places in the Blue Area.

-Situated in the heart of F-6 lies the very posh Kohsar Market that is the home to Tuscany Courtyard, Street One Café, and Mocca… some personal favorites.
-With the elite society being the local customers, everyone there minds their own business and are lost in their own world.
-So grab your friends and head out to have the time of your lives.
+Situated in the heart of F-6 lies the very posh Kohsar Market, home to Tuscany Courtyard, Street One Café, and Mocca.
+With the elite society being the local customers, everyone there minds their business and is lost in their own world.
+So grab your friends and head out for the time of your lives.

-Hang out where no one judges you, there is no dress code, or want to have the chilliest time… The gol market is the answer.
-It serves some amazing treats which are not so expensive and tasty as well, like their chow mein and roll paratha.
+The gol market is the answer.
+It serves some amazing treats that are not so expensive and tasty, like its chow mein and roll paratha.
 But there is some serious competition for the chicken burger, as Burger Fest could be everything for the burger lovers out there.

-Heading towards the Fatima Jinnah Park in F-10, lies the Markaz.
-Again a very chilled out place that serves amazing roll parathas.
+Heading towards the Fatima Jinnah Park in F-10 lies the Markaz.
+Again a very chilled-out place that serves fantastic roll parathas.